 NDSU requires all employees to complete several training courses annually.
 Additionally, employees who supervise others or work with specialty equipment or hazardous materials are required to take additional training courses related to their position responsibilities.
-These courses are provided by the University Police and Safety Office, the Division of Equity, Diversity and Global Outreach and the Office of Ethics, Compliance and Audit.
+These courses are provided by the University Police and Safety Office, the Division of Equity, Diversity, NDSU's Controller and other areas.
 Lists of the training courses required by the University can be accessed from the links below.
 Additionally, employees and supervisors can use NDSU's Track Training application to review training compliance.

 Training for specialty areas (supervisors, hazardous materials/equipment, etc. )

 Human Resources/Payroll offers several specialized trainings in a wide variety of topics of broad interest to all NDSU employees including leadership and usage of the Peoplesoft/HRMS module.
 Click on one of the areas below for more information on some of the available topics.

 In addition to the programs indicated, specific departmental needs can be addressed and programs can be developed based on availability of resources.